bettyassefa/zero_day/README.md

+# Hi everyone

-# This file is mandatory for zero_day project
+This file is mandatory for zero_day project

 ## new ssh